7 Best Yamaha Acoustic Guitars (2023) At Every Price

 While the back and sides have less overall impact on tone than the top, having 100% solid tonewood used in your guitar gives it a sound and feel like no other.

-Yamaha’s student grade and entry level models are made with “locally sourced tonewood”, which is their way of saying that they will use whatever they have available.
+Yamaha’s student-grade and entry-level models are made with “locally-sourced tone wood,” which is their way of saying they will use whatever they have available.
 This means that consistency between guitars isn’t always guaranteed.

 Strings

 Lower-end models ship from the factory with generic unbranded strings.
-Of course, these can easily be swapped out for the same Nanowebs as found on the premium guitars, but that still requires additional purchases and effort to change out the existing strings.
+Of course, these can easily be swapped out for the same Nanowebs found on the premium guitars, but that requires additional purchases and effort.

 We really do love getting to showcase Yamaha Guitars.
-So often people immediately gravitate towards the big American names, and while they make great guitars, opting with a Yamaha will get you, in many cases, a superior guitar for less money.
+So often people gravitate towards the big American names, and while those companies make great guitars, opting for a Yamaha will in many cases get you a superior guitar for less money.

 To summarize our findings, we’d recommend the Yamaha FG830 for anybody looking for a great balance of price and performance.
 If budget is your biggest concern, take a look at the Yamaha Gigmaker Standard.
 If you’re planning to splash out on a special guitar, you’ll definitely want to consider the Yamaha LL-TA Transacoustic.